arjunkhode/JavaScript-interview-preparation/README.md

 `this` does not, in any way, refer to a function's lexical scope.

 You cannot use a `this` reference to look something up in a lexical scope.
-It is not possible.

 When a function is invoked, an activation record, otherwise known as an execution context, is created.
 This record contains information about where the function was called from (the call-stack), how the function was invoked, what parameters were passed, etc. One of the properties of this record is the `this` reference which will be used for the duration of that function's execution.